-Sometimes a cherry tree will flower well year after year but never actually set any fruits, or at least only a few.
+Sometimes a Cherry tree will flower well year after year but never actually set any fruits, or at least only a few.
 Often this is down to a failure in pollination.
 Maybe there weren’t enough pollinating insects around at blossom time or perhaps there were frosts soon afterwards.
 Either can prevent the flowers from ‘setting’ But the most common cause is because most cherry varieties need a partner of the correct type in order to cross-fertilize.
 Most of the older varieties in particular are not self pollinating and can only fruit well I n pairs of different varieties.
 Specialist fruit nurseries have catalogues and websites that will tell you ‘what goes with what’ as you can’t just plant any two varieties and hope for the best – incompatibility does occur.
 But by selecting the right pairing you will be ensured of a happy marriage with your cherry trees!
 For those who are only planting one tree then happily there is also a selection of self pollinating varieties that will yield well planted as solo trees.
 These tend to be very good varieties anyway and are also the most popular and oft-grown.
-Varieties such as Sunburst, Stella and Lapins are self pollinating cultivars to look out for, but there are others too.
+Varieties such as Sunburst, Stella and Lapins Cherry Trees are self pollinating cultivars to look out for, but there are others too.

 A question I am asked repeatedly by impatient gardeners!
 The answer is strongly dependent on local growing conditions so I can offer the answer only with reservation – it can vary.